daisy flower meaning

 There are just as many meanings for daisies as there are varieties of daisies!

-What Does Michaelmas Daisy Mean?
+What Is Michaelmas Daisy Meaning?

 The Michaelmas daisy, or Aster amellus, usually symbolizes a departure or farewell of some sort.